 we may collect detailed information about you for the purposes of managing your product and/or your claim.
 However, if you are an individual at a company who is providing services

 to us, e.g. a medical expert, the Personal Information we hold about you will be a lot more limited.
 We have set out some examples of the Personal Information we may hold, depending

 Information provided by you or third parties, including:

-- General data - includes your name, date of birth, marital status and your relationships to other people, e.g. family members on a joint insurance policy;
+- General data - includes your name, date of birth, marital status, country of residence/citizenship and your relationships to other people, e.g. family members on a joint insurance policy;

 - Contact data – includes your address, telephone number and e-mail address;